castilho101/htb-get-challenge/README.md

 # htb-get-challenge
-Download automatically HTB challenges to our local machine\
+Get automatically HTB challenges to our local machine\
 Get the **CHALLENGE_NUMBER** by hovering your mouse on the challenge download button

 ![HTB Challenge Number Tutorial Image](https://i.imgur.com/EFHYyxR.png)